NJarosz/se-2/README.md

 <h2>Overview</h2>
 <p>
-    This project is an RFID-based supply chain tracking system that leverages blockchain technology (using Ethereum) for secure, transparent tracking of product statuses across different nodes in the supply chain.
+    This project is an RFID-based blockchahain supply chain tracking system that leverages secure, transparent tracking of product statuses across different nodes in the supply chain.
 This application aims to enhance product traceability by allowing users to view and update product information, including location, status, and origin details, through a decentralized network.
 </p>

 <h2>Table of Contents</h2>